Protocentral/protocentral_max30003/README.md

 **Note:** This directory appears as "Processing" on Windows/Mac, and goes by the name "Sketchbook" on Linux.
 Create a subdirectory by name "libraries if one doesn't exist already.

  d.
-From the above mentioned "ads1292r_shield" directory Copy/Move the contents of the ADS1292rShield_Breakout/Processing/ces_view_ecg folder to the Processing sketchbook directory which is also mentioned above (Locate the Processing sketchbook)
+From the above mentioned "protocentral_max30003" directory Copy/Move the contents of the protocentral_max30003/Processing/ces_view_ecg folder to the Processing sketchbook directory which is also mentioned above (Locate the Processing sketchbook)

  e.
-Finally, copy the controlP5 and G4P directories from ADS1292rShield_Breakout\Processing\libraries and paste them into the libraries directory of your Processing sketchbook.
+Finally, copy the controlP5 and G4P directories from protocentral_max30003\Processing\libraries and paste them into the libraries directory of your Processing sketchbook.

  f.
-You are all set now to get your first ECG reading visualised from the ADS1292R shield!
+You are all set now to get your first ECG reading visualised from the board!

 ### 3. Open Processing & launch the ces_view_ecg